 Step 3: Talk to teachers about emailing assignments and homework

 Kids with ADHD and executive dysfunction may benefit from having the option to submit homework online or through email.
-They can focus on one thing at a time, and submit it right then and there, rather than having to manage to organize it, and bringing it to school and turn it in.
+They can focus on one thing at a time and submit it right then and there, rather than having to manage to organize it and bring it to school and turn it in.

 ADHD and Distractions